AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 POSTGRES_DB=postgres
 ```

+> The managed PostgreSQL container listens on `POSTGRES_PORT` inside the Docker network but is not exposed on the host by default.
+If you need host access, either run `docker compose exec postgres psql` or add a custom port mapping in an override compose file.

 ### How do I disable signups?

 If your deployed AppFlowy-Cloud is publicly available and you do not want any other users to access it, you can disable sign up